reedes/vim-one/README.markdown

 > Because Vim’s +clientserver is awesome

+__Note that this plugin remains under active testing and development, where features may temporarily go missing or change without announcement.__

 [ ![Image](screenshots/demo1.png "Demo Snapshot") ](screenshots/demo.gif "Demo Animated")
 _click image to see the animated demo_